HiPo Registry

 8.3 Email verification (double opt-in)

 We use double opt-in to verify that the email address belongs to you.
-We process your email address, verification token/link data, time of verification, and (where technically necessary) IP address associated with the verification request.
+We process your email address, verification token/link data, time of verification, and (where technically necessary) the IP address associated with the verification request.

 Legal basis: Art.
 6(1)(b) GDPR and Art.
 6(1)(f) GDPR.